kunatastic/kunatastic/README.md

 # Hello, People! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am Kunal Kumar Jha and I'm a 2nd Year undergraduate student at Vellore Institute of Technology, Chennai.
-I am interested in full stack developement and competitive programming.
+I am interested in full stack developement, competitive programming and Cyber Security.

 Most of all I ❤️ to Design things.
-The time Im not coding I'm surfing [Unsplash](https://unsplash.com/) or [Pexel]() for composites and Manupulating
+The time I'm not coding, I'm surfing [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/) for composites or Manupulating them😏.

-### 🤵 About Me
+## 🤵 About Me

-- 🤔 I use daily `.py`,` .php`, `.js`
-- 🌱 I’m currently exploring cryptography
+- 🌱 I’m read Tech Blogs Everyday.
+- 🤔 I code almost everyday.
-- 💬 Talk to me about movies, philosophy, history and coding
+- 💬 I know Hindi and English.
-- 😄 Pronouns: He/His/Him
-- 📝 I am the Chapter Lead of [OWASP Student Chapter at VIT Chennai](https://owaspvit.com/)
-- 👯 We can connect on [Discord](https://discord.gg/n7VxP6N) to discuss insane ideas
-- ⚡ Fun fact: I'm INTJ-T ☄️
+- ⚡ More than happy to discuss and work on Web Development

 ## 🔧 Technologies.